-Maximum proportion of Net Asset Value 2 Expected proportion of Net Asset Value 3 Total return swaps 20% 5%
+Maximum proportion of Net Asset Value 4 Expected proportion of Net Asset Value 5 Total return swaps 20% 5%

-For the purposes of managing liquidity, the Portfolio may hold ancillary liquid assets (i.e. bank deposit at sight), and may hold bank deposits, money market instruments or money market funds for treasury purposes.
-In normal market conditions, investments in ancillary liquid assets, bank deposits, money market instruments or money market funds will not exceed 10% of the Portfolio's net asset value.
+For the purposes of managing liquidity, the Portfolio may hold ancillary liquid assets (i.e. bank deposits at sight), and may also hold bank deposits, Money Market Instruments or money market funds for treasury purposes.
+In normal market conditions, investments in these assets or instruments will not exceed 10% of the Portfolio's Net Asset Value.